 - You can usually tell how the equation behaves just by looking at it. - Does it behave in a sensible way? - Does it go up when the right variables increase? - Does in give sensible answers for special cases like zero speed, angles of 90 degrees etc?

-- Imagine that you work for the European Space Agency, and are trying to calculate how much the path of a spacecraft will be deflected if it passes a distance d from an asteroid of mass m. - Which of these equations is plausible?
+Clicker Question Imagine that you work for the European Space Agency, and are trying to calculate how much the deflected if it passes a distance d from an asteroid of mass m.Which of these equations is plausible?